espocrm/documentation/docs/administration/installation.md

 ![7](https://raw.githubusercontent.com/espocrm/documentation/master/docs/_static/images/administration/installation/7.png)

 Installation is complete.
 The last thing is to setup cron (or daemon) in your system.
 It can be done by running `crontab -e` in linux cli and in _Windows Tasks Scheduler_ in Windows systems.
-More info about jobs is [here](#jobs).
+More info about jobs is available [here](jobs.md).

 ![8](https://raw.githubusercontent.com/espocrm/documentation/master/docs/_static/images/administration/installation/8.png)